UMD: A Globally Connected University

 After you commit to the program, Education Abroad will enroll you in the following three (3) credit UMD course:

-- PLCY790: India: Education and Project Engagement with Delhi's NGOs (PLCY)
+- PLCY790: India: Education and Project Engagement (PLCY)

-- PLCY798I: India: Education and Project Engagement with Delhi's NGOs (PLCY)
+- PLCY798I: India: Education and Project Engagement (PLCY)

-- PLCY388K: India: Education and Project Engagement with Delhi's NGOs (PLCY)
+- PLCY388K: India: Education and Project Engagement (PLCY)

 The credit you earn during this program will count as resident credit.

-You will stay in modern hotel accommodations in New Delhi, with potential hotels on the weekends.
+You will stay in modern hotel accommodations in New Delhi, with potential other local hotels in other northern India cultural sites and during fieldwork with your NGO consultancy team.

 |Education Abroad Fee||$500|